Rotating black hole

 A rotating black hole is a black hole that possesses angular momentum.
-In particular, it rotates about one of its axes of symmetry.

-All currently known celestial objects, including planets, stars (Sun), galaxies, and black holes, spin about one of their axes.
+All currently known celestial objects, including planets, stars (including the Sun), galaxies, and black holes, spin about one of their axes.

 The boundaries of a Kerr black hole relevant to astrophysics.
 Note that there are no physical "surfaces" as such.
 The boundaries are mathematical surfaces, or sets of points in spacetime, relevant to analysis of the black hole's properties and interactions.

 Types of black holes

 There are four known, exact, black hole solutions to the Einstein field equations, which describe gravity in general relativity.
 Two of those rotate: the Kerr and Kerr–Newman black holes.
 It is generally believed that every black hole decays rapidly to a stable black hole; and, by the no-hair theorem, that (except for quantum fluctuations) stable black holes can be completely described at any moment in time by these 11 numbers: